kokkos/kokkos-tools/README.md

 # Acknowledgement

-Special thanks to David Poliakoff on earlier work on tools development.
+Special thanks to David Poliakoff on earlier work on Kokkos Tools development.